PhilterPaper/Text-KnuthPlass/README.md

 (you will need a GitHub account to create or contribute to a discussion, but anyone can read tickets.)
 The old RT ticket system is closed.

+Do NOT under ANY circumstances open a PR (Pull Request) to report a bug.
+It is a waste of both your and our time and effort.
+Open a regular ticket (issue), and attach a Perl (.pl) program illustrating the problem, if possible.
+If you believe that you have a program patch, and offer to share it as a PR, we may give the go-ahead.
+Unsolicited PRs may be closed without further action.

 ## License

 This product is licensed under the Perl license.
 You may redistribute under